How Long Can Drugs Be Detected In Saliva?

 How Long Do Drugs Stay In Your Saliva?

-The amount of time a substance is detectable in your saliva can be vary depending on the drug’s half-life, the frequency of use, and the drug concentration.
+The amount of time a substance is detectable in your saliva can vary depending on the drug’s half-life, the frequency of use, and the drug concentration.

 Here are the detection times for some of the drugs screened for with a saliva drug test: